Mohamed-Ali7/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 10-back: changes the working directory to the previous one.
 File 11-lists: lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 File 12-file_type: prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory.
+File 13-symbolic_link: Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.